-In earlier times in Sweden, the citizens who outright rejected the Lutheran faith would face serious punishments that could include such extreme measures as deportation from the country and even the death penalty.
-With a population of more than 6 million members, the Lutheran Church of Sweden prides itself to be among the three largest churches in the world.
+With a population of more than 6 million members, the Lutheran Church of Sweden prides itself on being among the three largest churches in the world.
 In more recent times between the years 2005 and 2015, the church has suffered a significant loss of more than 730,000 church members, which accounted for 11% of the entire church population.
-To counter this high number of loss, the Lutheran church has tried to alter some of their core beliefs on issues touching on abortion, gay practice, and gender equality.
-All the Lutheran in Sweden with other forms of Protestantism accounts for 55% of the total population.
+To counter this high number of loss, the Lutheran church has tried to alter some of their core beliefs on issues to make them more progressive.

 Across the whole world, one of the countries where it is most acceptable for one to be practice atheism is Sweden due to the high level of acceptance there for those who profess a lack of belief in established religious systems.
 Fueling this trend is the general thinking in the Swedish society that religion only exists for ceremonial roles.
 The opening of a purely atheist cemetery was done to cater for the growing numbers of atheist in the country.
-Atheist accounts for 34% of the total population in the country.
+The unaffiliated account for 28.4% of the total population in the country.

 Departure from Fundamental Lutheran Beliefs in Swedish Society Today

 Despite Sweden being among the nations with the highest prevalence of atheism, it is a country that is far from an irreligious society.
 It is evident that most of the liberal Christians in Sweden are creating gray areas in their religious practices, and openly adapting to the secularized society.
 All of these alterations are ultimately compromising the original fundamental religious beliefs that were once widely accepted in the predominately Lutheran Sweden of years past.